shreyka1998/shreyka1998/README.md

 ## Hi there 👋
+I'm Shreyka Kale — a passionate Power BI Developer with over 3 years of experience in building data-driven dashboards and automating business processes.

+💼 I specialize in:

+Power BI (DAX, Data Modeling, Power Query, RLS)

+SQL & Advanced Excel

+Microsoft Fabric (Lakehouse, Notebooks)

+Power Automate & Power Apps

+End-to-end report development across Finance, Healthcare, and Telematics domains

+🚀 I've delivered BI solutions for 3+ clients, including MEDSPA and GEOTAB, and recently worked on migrating data pipelines from SQL to Microsoft Fabric.

+📊 This GitHub is a collection of my portfolio projects — including sales dashboards, retention analysis, financial reporting, and more.
 <!--
 **shreyka1998/shreyka1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.